Skip to Content

 Serving Suggestions

-• Reheat You can bring leftovers to temperature in the oven or cook it in the microwave for 30-40 seconds.
+• Reheat: You can bring leftovers to temperature in the oven or cook them in the microwave for 30-40 seconds.

-• Repurpose Add the leftover fish to rice or cauliflower rice and make a Sriracha mayo salmon bowl, or you can toss it into a tortilla to make a fish taco and top it with serrano crema.
-The salmon is also great as a slider with thinly sliced avocado.
+• Repurpose: Add the leftover fish to white rice, mixed greens, or cauliflower rice and make a Sriracha mayo salmon bowl.
+Fill a tostada or corn tortilla to make a fish taco, and top it with avocado lime crema, pineapple corn salsa, or serrano crema.
+And the salmon tastes delicious on a slider with thinly sliced avocado and homemade coleslaw.

 Frequently Asked Questions